- 12 Dec 2024

 Schedule

-With the Schedule node, your workflow will be activated by a timer instead of an event — e. g., once every 24 hours / on certain days of the week / on certain days of the month, by New York time (UTC-04:00).
+With the Schedule node, your flow will be activated by a timer instead of an event — e. g., once every 24 hours / on certain days of the week / on certain days of the month, by New York time (UTC-04:00).

 Condition

-Use the Condition node to segment your customers by order details or their actions during a session so that the workflow only gets activated by relevant events.
+Use the Condition node to segment your customers by order details or their actions during a session so that the flow only gets activated by relevant events.
 The Condition node has two options: it can be applied to customers who meet the conditions you specified and to those who don’t.
 You’ll need to add at least one of these outcomes, but you can also use both of them simultaneously.

 For example, use a chain of several conditions to create an abandoned session workflow: if a customer has products in their cart, an abandoned cart email will be sent.
 If the cart is empty and the customer viewed products during their session, an email with viewed products will be sent instead.